-Quick Answer: The average cost to move from Massachusetts to California ranges from $2,308 to $10,329.
-Moving costs will vary based on the amount of stuff being moved, the time of year, and whether you hire a company or do the move yourself.
+The cost to move from Massachusetts to California averages from $1,814 to $8,573 depending on how much you’re moving, your move date, and whether you hire a company or do the move yourself.

 - Consider moving containers: Need a more budget-friendly option?
 With these companies, you load and they drive!
 These are the best moving container companies.